southernlabs/tnft-generator/readme.md

 - Get keys https://app.pinata.cloud/keys (click on admin key toggle), save them to `./uploaders/ipfs-image-uploader.ipynb`
 - Run IPFS uploader to upload all of images `./uploaders/ipfs-image-uploader.ipynb`

+Proceed with [Persistent approach guide](/docs/persistent-approach-guide.md) or [Opensea-like approach guide](/docs/opensea-approach-guide.md) to learn how to setup collection with images on IPFS.

 ### Your own server

 You can easily store images on your own server or CDN.
 Just make sure they are accessible via direct link.
-As `https://cdn.some-nft.domain/1.png`
+As `http://localhost/token/1.png`.
+Proceed with [Simple approach guide](/docs/simple-approach-guide.md) to learn how to use api-server and serve images offchain.

 ### Onchain